PoCo City FC

-The article :PoCo City FC has been proposed for deletion because it lacks general notability.
-The proposed deletion notice added to the article should explain why.

-While all constructive contributions to Wikipedia are appreciated, pages may be deleted for any of several reasons.

-You may prevent the proposed deletion by removing the notice, but please explain why in your edit summary or on the article's talk page.

-Please consider improving the page to address the issues raised.
-Removing will stop the proposed deletion process, but other deletion processes exist.
-In particular, the speedy deletion process can result in deletion without discussion, and articles for deletion allows discussion to reach consensus for deletion.

 PoCo City FC is a Canadian soccer team based in Coquitlam, British Columbia, Canada.
 Founded in 2012, the team plays in Pacific Coast Soccer League (PCSL), a national amateur league at the fourth tier of the American Soccer Pyramid, which features teams from western Canada and the Pacific Northwest region of the United States of America.

 The team plays its home matches in at Percy Perry Stadium.